 A super easy white chocolate peppermint fudge is the perfect sweet treat for holiday gifting!
-It’s also only 4 ingredients and a no-bake one-bowl recipe.
-Check out the video below to see how easy it is!
+It’s also only 4 ingredients and a no-bake and one-bowl recipe.

 Jump to: